Webflow's Image-Orientation Bug

 But, unlike most cameras, camera phones can be held in variety of different ways, which affect how the photo is captured.

-Specifically, there are 8 ways a camera phone can take a photo.
+In fact, there are 8 different ways a camera phone can take a photo.

 4 different ways that the camera can be rotated;